Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is watching you as you read this joke.
-If you want it to end quickly, don't turn around.
+Jayesh always beats the meat when he goes to a restaurant.

-Updated on: [2/9/2024]
+Updated on: [3/9/2024]
 <!-- #jokeEnd -->